apache/cordova-js/README.md

 ## Cordova

-Build the js files by running grunt as described above.
+Build the js files by running **grunt** as described above.
 Update each platform independently.
 For a given platform:

-Replace the cordova.js file in the cordova <platform>platform_www/cordova.js directory with the newly generated cordova.js file.
+Replace the `cordova.js` file in the cordova <platform>platform_www/cordova.js directory with the newly generated `cordova.js` file.
 If necessary, change the name of the new file to match that of the overwritten one.

 Once the new js file has been added, any new projects created will use the updated js.
-To update an already existing project, directly replace the cordova.js file within the project's www/ folder with the generated cordova.PLATFORM.js.
+To update an already existing project, directly replace the cordova.js file within the project's `www/` folder with the generated `cordova.PLATFORM.js`.
 Make sure to change the file name to match the original.

 # Adding a New Platform

 1. Add your platform as a directory under the `src` folder.
-2. Write a module that encapsulates your platform's `exec` method and call it exec.js.
+2. Write a module that encapsulates your platform's `exec` method and call it `exec.js`.
 The `exec` method is a JavaScript function that enables communication from the platform's JavaScript environment into the platform's native environment.
 Each platform uses a different mechanism to enable this bridge.
 We recommend you check out the other